defndaines/meiro/README.md

 Prim's algorithm generates a minimum spanning tree by starting with a position and adding the "cheapest" edge available.
 Weights are assigned randomly to ensure a less biased maze.
 Like Kruskal's, the approach is graph-centric and `create` returns a collection of edges.
+The implementation here is a "True Prim's" approach, using weighted edges.
+(There are other versions possible, like Simplified Prim's, which produce more biased mazes.)

 ```clojure
 (require '[meiro.prim :as prim])
 (require '[meiro.graph :as graph])